reillyjarret/Main-Github/README.md

 Once the repository was all up to date and all changes had been committed and pushed, git log could be used to view all changes that had been made and committed to the repository.

 `git log`

+Once all dessired changed had been added and committed to the repository, the repository can be cloned and both scripts can be run to show the results of the functions.

+**Purpose**

+This research is important in understanding the starting point to assemble an entire genome from these given sequences.
+These steps can be taken further to eventually analyze sequences so that an entire genome is assembled through the use of functions in python script.

+The ability to create genome sequences opens up many possibilties for research in both biologal and biomedical fields.
+The sequencing of a genome can allow for researchers to better understand what could be happening at gene level allowing for better understanding of how to deal with ceratin mutations, cancers, or opens up new fields in genetic technology and even genetically modified organisms.